Read our laptop buying guide to find the best laptop deals and bargains.

-There are two main types of free laptop deals – those with a separate internet connection, and those with the connection built-in (integrated).
-The internet connection will be the same type for both, using 3G technology to connect, and broadly speaking they will have the same capabilities.
+There are two main types of free laptop deals: those with a separate internet connection, and those with the connection built-in (integrated).
+The internet connection will be the same type for both, using 4G technology to connect, and they'll have the same capabilities.

-The only variable is from provider to provider, for example coverage, network charges or data allowances.
-On the whole, speeds will be very similar, hitting a 3G max connection of 21Mbps.
-If you've got 4G, headline speeds are well above that, especially if you're on EE.
+The only real variable is from provider to provider, which differ in terms of coverage, network charges or data allowances.
+On the whole, speeds will be very similar, although some carriers have faster 4G than others.

 Free laptop bargains with built-in broadband